-After you implement the checkout handler for your Food Ordering web service, test the handler to make sure the checkout flow works.
+After you implement the checkout handler for your Order with Google web service, test the handler to make sure the checkout flow works.

 To prepare to test your web service, follow these steps:

-Ensure you have edit access to the Actions on Google project associated with your Food Ordering service in the Actions console.
+Ensure you have edit access to the Actions on Google project associated with your Order with Google service in the Actions console.
 You can check and modify access to the project using the Google Cloud Identity Access Management (IAM) console.

 Upload a data feed JSON file to be used for testing.
 The data feed must contain at least one